meilisearch/documentation/learn/cookbooks/digitalocean_droplet.md

 ![Domains tab on the Networking page](/digitalocean/add-domain.png)

 This should work out of the box.
 Your domain name should now be linked to your Meilisearch instance.
-You can now do a health check to verify that your instance is running and your DNS is well configured:
+You can now do a health check to verify that your instance is running and your DNS is configured:

 ```bash
 curl -v http://<your-domain-name>/health